Doctorate of Psychology in Counseling Psychology | SMUMN Skip to Main Content

 • Assessment, evaluation, and diagnosis

-• Interventions from a variety of theoretical approaches and ethical evidence-based practices
+• Interventions from a variety of theoretical approaches

 • Professional consultation/program development